 Research complex issues relating to state law, state regulations, statutory accounting principles, etc.

-Coordinate work performed with other regulatory functions to avoid duplication of efforts and/or requests.
+Coordinate work performed with other regulatory functions, other states, and/or specialists to avoid duplication of efforts and/or requests.

 Prepare Supporting Documentation, Report on Findings and Communicate Results of Work Performed: